A Donor’s Ethnicity

 - University of California Los Angeles (UCLA)

-Despite reputable donor agencies compensating their egg donors generously, especially those of Asian decent and/or those who have reached specific academic achievements, many egg donors report that the most rewarding part of the process isn’t the compensation, but knowing that they have helped someone else’s dream of a family to become reality.
+Despite reputable donor agencies compensating their egg donors generously those with desirable traits for egg donors, many women report that the most rewarding part of the process isn’t the compensation, but knowing that they have helped someone else’s dream of a family to become reality.